This post may contain affiliate links.

 - 2 c. white vinegar

-Rinse and drain raspberries, removing any bad berries.
-Place into an empty pint or quart sized canning jar or other jar that has an airtight lid.
+Rinse and drain raspberries in a colander, removing any bad berries.
+Place rinsed raspberries into an empty pint or quart sized canning jar or other jar that has an airtight lid.

 Pour in the vinegar and cover with a lid.
 Place in your pantry cupboard for 2 weeks.
 The raspberries will slowly lose their color, turning white when the vinegar is done.

-I sent some to my sister and she said she ate it on her spinach salad without adding any oil to it.
+I sent of my raspberry vinegar some to my sister and she said she ate it on her spinach salad without adding any oil to it.
 She loved it.
-If you want to add oil to it, to make an easy raspberry vinaigrette, just mix 1/4 c. raspberry vinegar with 3 tbsp. olive oil and salt and pepper to taste.
+If you want to add oil to it, to make an easy raspberry vinaigrette, just mix 1/4 c. raspberry vinegar with 3 tbsp. olive oil and salt and pepper to taste, and you have homemade raspberry vinaigrette.

 Flavored vinegars make great holiday gifts for friends and family and only require a few ingredients to make.